 I need to focus on homeschooling for the next several years!

-If you're curious about how I learned to run my own online business and websites, please see my Solo Build It!
+If you're curious about how I first learned to run my own online business and websites, please see my Solo Build It!
 Review.
+I did take some college business classes, but that was after I'd already started my business.

 I decided to keep sage-urban-homesteading.com because I can share what we're doing.
 No gurantees that it will be up to date because my priority is real life.
 But when I get a chance, I'm happy to share our adventures with you.